 The habits of motivation and guidance and, the tendency towards these habits are critically important to reach and maintain the ideal performance.
-An ideal struggle specialist identifies their goals and, take necessary steps accordingly.
+An ideal struggle specialist identifies their goals and, takes necessary steps accordingly.
 The goal is the main component of the motivation.
-Continuous motivation could be achieved only in line with some certain goals.
+Continuous motivation could be achieved only in line with certain goals.

 One could say that the goal is actually the meaning itself.
 In his book “Man’s Search for Meaning”, Victor E. Frankl tries to explain how critical the goal and the meaning are with this stunning example;

-Frankl is a psychiatrist, who has strived to survive in one of the largest concentration camps in the Nazi Germany for six years, thus getting a chance to make intensive observations.
+Frankl is a psychiatrist, who has strived to survive in one of the largest concentration camps in Nazi Germany for six years, thus getting a chance to make intensive observations.
 It was known that everyone in that concentration camp had malaria virus.
 Frankl observed that those who exchanged their bread with a cigarette have died on the day following due to malaria, but those who kept their bread survived although they had also malaria virus.
 During the talks with these people, he recognized that each had a goal and meaning for life.
 Those with a goal for their lives had developed an instinct of eating to survive and, showed high performance.
 Although they had malaria virus, this virus has never activated in their bodies.
-On the other hands, those ignoring or eliminating their goals went after for instant pleasures, so that their instincts to protect their bodies have collapsed.
+On the other hand, those ignoring or eliminating their goals went after for instant pleasures, so that their instincts to protect their bodies have collapsed.